Wisepops logo

 Cart abandonement survey example

-In order to optimize the response rate, and to level the playing field, I recommend including incentives for users who fill in your form.
+In order to optimize the response rate, and to level the playing field, I recommend including incentives for users who fill in your popup forms.
 You can offer a voucher stripping away all the shipping costs, or giving 10% off the order.
 Survey incentive is an oft-discussed topic.

-In this sense, this exit survey will play a role of an abandoned cart app (but if you need options for that, check out 12 best abandoned cart apps for Shopify.
+In this sense, this exit survey will play a role of an abandoned cart app (but if you need options for that, check out abandoned cart apps for Shopify.

-This is for example what Casper does for some of their exit surveys:
+This is for example what Casper does for some of their website exit surveys:

 An exit survey offering $100 off to respondents